SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: EXPERIMENTS

 \subsection{Qualitative Results}

-We adopt Neuralangelo \cite{neuralangelo} as the best baseline.
+We present qualitative comparisons against Neuralangelo \cite{neuralangelo}, which we found to be the strongest baseline.
 Figure \ref{fig:first_fig} shows that our SplatSDF achieves faster and more accurate convergence.
 SplatSDF only takes 100K steps to get $CD=1.41$, indicating $>3$ times faster convergence compared to Neuralangelo which takes 300K steps to get $CD=1.60$.
-SplatSDF also achieves better final converged accuracy by capturing difficult shapes and details.
-While SDF-NeRF's iso-surface is always initialized as a unit sphere and ``pulled'' inside to fit to the convex surface, it is common to see it ``under-fitting'' to concave surfaces with small/thin details.
+SplatSDF takes 3.97 hours for 100K steps, which already achieves better CD than Neuralangelo trained to 300K steps taking 15.15 hours.
+SplatSDF also achieves better accuracy at convergence, capturing difficult shapes and details.
+While SDF-NeRF's iso-surface is always initialized as a unit sphere and ``pulled'' inside to fit to the convex surface, it is common to see it under-fitting to concave surfaces with small/thin details.
 This is because using the visual momentum alone from previous methods tends to smooth and blur the iso-surface and is insufficient to ``pull'' it to complex shapes.
-However, our SplatSDF amends this ``under-fitting'' with the novel architecture-level 3DGS fusion.
+However, our SplatSDF amends this under-fitting with the novel architecture-level GS fusion.
 An example is shown in the red box in Figure \ref{fig:first_fig} where our model quickly captures the holes, whereas previous methods do not.
 All results in Figure \ref{fig:visual_comparison} are trained to converge and the details in the red boxes validate the improvements, such as the thin leaves and stems, the small holes in the Lego, the helm, the white lamp and the rail in the ship.
 We also include a comparison with the SOTA 3DGS-based surface reconstruction work SuGAR \cite{sugar}.
 Although SuGAR achieves faster surface reconstruction, its quality is lower than SOTA SDF-NeRFs since they transform the shape of the Gaussian primitives to fit the surfaces causing noisy artifacts and missing details.
 Moreover, it cannot estimate the distance field for arbitrary 3D coordinates.
-Additional visual comparisons on the DTU dataset are in the Supplementary.
+Our superior results on DTU as shown in Figure \ref{fig:dtu_vis} further validates the performance on real dataset, we show the colored mesh, not the rendered RGB view, the defects of Neuralangelo directly shows the geometric error instead of the photometric one.